Two people exchanging gray ceramic cups at a white table, sunlight coming through a nearby window, with a potted plant in the background.

 Therapy can help you develop boundaries, reduce anxiety, and reconnect with who you are beneath the pressure to keep everyone happy.

 I offer virtual and in-person sessions in Center City Philadelphia for professionals who show up strong on the outside but feel pulled apart within.
+If that sounds familiar, therapy for people-pleasers can help.
 Contact me today to learn how therapy can help you create healthier relationships and a more grounded sense of self.

 Frequently Asked Questions